 - Risk taking

 - Persuasion and networking

-If you missed the Tara Na, Negosyo Na! training offered by the UP ISSI but would like to know your PECs score, here’s a brief rundown on how to compute your PECs Profile.
+If you missed Tara Na, Negosyo Na! training offered by the UP ISSI but would like to know your PECs score, here’s a brief rundown on how to compute your PECs Profile.
 The Self-Rating Questionnaire has 55 items.
-These are rated in accordance to your attitude and personal beliefs.
+These are rated in accordance with your attitude and personal beliefs.

 5 – Always 4 – Usually 3 – Sometimes 2 – Rarely 1 – Never

 Answer the questionnaire based on your personal and honest views as there are no wrong answers.
 Remember that no one is good at everything.

 When you’re done with the questions, transfer your rating to the PECs Scoring Sheet as arranged in downward direction in parentheses.